OSMCha/osmcha-django/README.rst

 and uWSGI/Nginx.

-For configuration purposes, the following table maps the 'osmcha-django' environment variables to their Django setting:
+For configuration purposes, the following table maps the 'osmcha-django' environment variables to their Django settings:

 ======================================= ================================= ========================================= ===========================================